open-policy-agent/opa/docs/book/deployments.md

 Kubernetes provider, the steps should be similar.
 You may need to use a different Service configuration at the end.

 First, create a ConfigMap containing a test policy.
-The policy will inspect "pod" objects provided as input.
-If the pod is missing a "customer" label or the pod includes containers that refer to images outside the acmecorp registry, "allow" will be false.
+The test policy will define a blacklist that rejects:

+* Objects missing a 'customer' label.
+* Pods referring to images outside the corporate registry.

 In this case, the policy file does not contain sensitive information so it's fine to store as a ConfigMap.
 If the file contained sensitive information, then